AerGun X-1000 Review

-The locking lever is easy to move; very little air escapes from the valve when connecting and disconnecting.
-There's a handy air bleed button built in to the head to make minor pressure adjustments.
-The air hose is 34 inches long, right in the middle of the pack in this regard…perhaps if the AerGun were going to be even easier to use, they could make the hose a few inches longer, but we feel like we're really nitpicking at this point.
-It's the simplest experience with pump attachment and detachment that we've ever seen.
+The locking lever is also easy to move, and very little air escapes from the valve when connecting and disconnecting.
+There's a handy air bleed button built into the head to make minor pressure adjustments.
+The air hose is 34 inches long, right in the middle of the pack in this regard.
+Perhaps if the AerGun were going to be even easier to use, they could make the hose a few inches longer, but we feel like we're really nitpicking at this point.

 The inflation speed for this pump fell right in the middle of the pack in our tests.
-It's a relatively compact floor pump, so the trade-off is a couple of extra pushes of the handle compared to taller pumps like the JoeBlow, Lezyne Steel Floor Drive, or Sigtuna.
-Testers were able to pump up to high pressures with ease.
-Pumping speed may also be slightly negatively affected by a bit of a wobble during the downward thrust of the handle, due to a less sturdy base than other models.
+It's a relatively compact floor pump, so the trade-off is a couple of extra pushes of the handle compared to taller pumps, but testers were able to pump up to high pressures with ease.

-At just $35, AerGun offers a very affordable all-purpose bike pump.
+The AerGun is a very affordable all-purpose bike pump.
 With a great head design, excellent accuracy, and solid overall construction and performance, this pump does the job well at a reasonable price.
-We reviewed less expensive pumps — the Schwinn and Bell models are especially cheap — but there is a noticeable drop in quality and neither is good with high pressure.
-The perfect mix of quality and value, the AerGun X-1000 is our Best Buy.
+With less expensive pumps we've reviewed, and there aren't many of them, there is a noticeable drop in quality.
+The AerGun offers a great mix of quality and value.